lvillasen/RedPitaya-C-Periphery/README.md

 Extremely simple programs written in C to control the RedPitaya board with its official memory map.
 These programs are based on c-periphery.
 # Usage

-Clone the repositiry

-Copy the src folder to the RedPitaya
+Clone the repository on any folder of the RedPitaya board STEMLab 125-14
 Compile the C programs with

 ```